 The Research Paper for this course will be based on the topic chosen in the beginning of the course concerning teaching and learning.
 The paper must be written in current formal APA style.
 The minimum number of required resources is 10.
 All resources must be scholarly articles (published no more than 5 years ago) or peer-reviewed journals (usually found from databases such as ERIC, EBSCO Host, or Info Trac).
 Resources must be diverse in nature and can include books and/or professional websites.
 The research aspect must be from diligent work in ascertaining current, scholarly resources to support writing about the topic/issue.
 No original research may be conducted for the Research Paper.
 The research paper must follow the specific instructions located in the Assignment Instructions.
 This assignment must be submitted through Turnitin and Canvas.
 (MLO: A, B, D)

 The purpose of this assignment is to help the candidate gain experience with a realistic topic/issue in a future position the candidate hopes to obtain.
 Before beginning, the candidate must think about an issue in teaching and learning that would fall under his/her jurisdiction in this future (or current) position.
-This topic must not be the same as the Research Paper.
-The project is broken into 3 parts.
-For further instruction, refer to the Assignment Instructions found in Canvas.
-The candidate must support his/her project with at least 5 scholarly sources, properly citing them in current APA format.
-The assignment must be submitted in Canvas.
+This topic can be the same as the one for the Research Paper Assignment, but it is not required to be the same topic.
 (MLO: A, B, C, D, E)